 Grubs eat and cut the roots of the grass in lawns, leaving ugly brown patches of grass during late summer or early fall when their activity intensifies.
-While GrubEx is one of the best grub control pesticides on the market today, you want to make sure you apply it the right way for it to work as expected.
-So, can you apply Scotts GrubEx to a wet lawn?
+While GrubEx is one of the best grub control pesticides on the market today, you want to ensure you apply it the right way to work as expected.
+So then, can you apply Scotts GrubEx to a wet lawn?

 Can I apply GrubEx to a wet lawn?